herman-zamula-teamdev/targetscope/_sources/operations/set.txt

 **CLI example**
       ``bedops --difference foo.bed bar1.bed bar2.bed ... > difference.bed``

-This filter creates a new :ref:`set <compound_set>` from :ref:`ranges <base_range>` found in the first input set, excluding overlaps with ranges in the second and subsequent input sets.
+This filter creates a new :ref:`Set <compound_set>` from :ref:`Ranges <base_range>` found in the first input Set, excluding overlaps with Ranges in the second and subsequent input Sets.

-Like the :ref:`complement <ops_set_complement>` operation, this calculates new elements and so :ref:`name <base_name>` and other attributes of elements in the first set are discarded.
+Like the :ref:`complement <ops_set_complement>` operation, this calculates new Elements and so :ref:`Name <base_name>` and other attributes of Elements in the first Set are discarded.

 .. image:: ../../_static/ops_set_difference.png
    :width: 99%